Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Matrix-infinite-product-form solutions for block-Hessenberg Markov chains

-As mentioned in Remark~\ref{rem-LD-QBD}, the LD-QBD is a special case of upper block-Hessenberg Markov chains.
+We discuss the comparison of our Algorithm~\ref{algo-upper} with the existing ones in previous studies.
+As mentioned in Remark~\ref{rem-LD-QBD}, the LD-QBD is a special case of upper BHMCs.
 Thus, Algorithm~\ref{algo-upper} is applicable to LD-QBDs and works more efficiently for them because (\ref{eqn-U_s^*}) is reduced to

 It is well-known (see \cite{Brig95,Rama96}) that if $\vc{Q}$ in (\ref{defn-Q-MG1-type}) is reduced to be the generator of the LD-QBD then the stationary distribution vector $\vc{\pi}=(\vc{\pi}_0,\vc{\pi}_1,\dots)$ is in the matrix product form